 Overall, the following themes are being addressed by each competitor's Authentication and Authorization (or equivalent) teams:

-Next up for Enterprise Users will be an automated user claims process, which means that any user that matches a verified domain and was not provisioned will automatically belong to the Enterprise.
+Enterprise Users We are putting the final touches on our automated user claims process, which means that any user that matches a verified domain and was not provisioned will automatically belong to the Enterprise.
+This is more secure than purely relying on SAML and SCIM provisioning, and also eliminates onboarding friction for new customers - if a domain is verified, those users will be automatically claimed.

-Our top vision item is to build a capability for Fine-Grained role definition.
+Our top vision item is to build a capability for Fine-Grained role definition and extend this to other credentials that follow users, such as Personal Access Tokens.

 Other items on the list: